 Appointed Director.
 Ms. Craighead was first appointed to the Board in July 2015.
 Ms. Craighead is a member of the Audit Committee and Association Leadership Committee (SAC).
 For the past five years, she has been engaged in production agriculture in Northwest Oklahoma with a principal enterprise of beef cattle.
 Ms. Craighead is a member of Craighead Ranch LLC and member-Secretary of C & S Cattle Company, both of which are family ranching operations.
 She is also a member of C & S Holdings LLC, a family holding company, as well as a member of Twin Hills LLC, a residential development company.
-Ms. Craighead is also a member of Craighead-ILIFF LLC, a commercial property business.
+Ms. Craighead serves as a member of Craighead Family Alliance, LLC, a commercial property business, and as a member of the Providence Place board, an assisted living facility.
 Ms. Craighead is a CPA and a Seminar Instructor for various areas of taxation.
 In addition, Ms. Craighead and her husband are involved in real estate development.
-Ms. Craighead is a past member and Treasurer of the Plains Indians and Pioneer Museum Board, an organization to collect and preserve the history of Northwest Oklahoma.
-Ms. Craighead was appointed to a three-year term expiring in 2024.
+Ms. Craighead was appointed to a five-year term expiring in 2029.